Chen Hsueh-ping: Leading Educational reforms

+Chen established the Provincial Administrative College—a two-year institution later evolved into National Taipei University—to train local civil servants, producing a generation of Taiwanese administrators including Hsu Li-teh.
+He also introduced a five-year adult education program that established 3,000 supplementary classes and enrolled approximately 150,000 learners in literacy and Mandarin language training.
+Health education was expanded through school-based programs, with 1,200 health instructors trained; the program received international recognition and support from the United Nations Medical Aid to China and the Joint Commission on Rural Reconstruction.

+In 1952, Chen proposed the educational principles of "a revolutionary outlook on life, a strong sense of responsibility, and profound love for education", emphasizing the role of teachers as social guides and calling for reforms in teacher education.
+Measures introduced during his administration included strengthening Mandarin language training in normal schools, improving admission and training standards for teacher-training institutions, and establishing behavioral and professional standards for teacher candidates.
+The Department of Education also promoted military training programs in teacher-training schools from 1952 and expanded them to senior high schools, vocational schools, and universities in 1953.
+In addition, the government introduced programs related to civil defense, anti-communist education, wartime preparedness, and student military training, including the distribution of instructional materials on anti-communist and anti-Soviet themes and the implementation of reserve officer training for graduates of colleges and universities.

 Legacy and assessment

 The Taiwanese writer Huang Chun-ming once mentioned in an interview that when he was studying at the National Taipei University of Education, Professor Chen Hsueh-ping once came to give a speech.
 Huang recalled:

-What is the essence of education at a teachers’ college?
-It’s love!
+What is the essence of education at a teachers' college?
+It's love!
 And what is the essence of love in education?
-It’s patience!
-If a student doesn’t understand something after being taught once, then teach it again.
-If the student still doesn’t get it, of course you have to teach it once more—but this time, you must first reflect and ask yourself: ‘If I’ve taught it twice and the student still doesn’t understand, what’s wrong with my method?’
+It's patience!
+If a student doesn't understand something after being taught once, then teach it again.
+If the student still doesn't get it, of course you have to teach it once more—but this time, you must first reflect and ask yourself: 'If I've taught it twice and the student still doesn't understand, what's wrong with my method?'
 So, the third time, you must improve and try a different approach.
 Keep revising your teaching until the student truly understands—just imagine how much patience that takes!